sammaldo1/English-to-Pig-Latin/README.md

-## Taking English words to Pig Latin and using Unit Testing to check translation.
+## Taking English words to Pig-Latin and using Unit Testing to check translation.

 created using:
 **JavaScript** | **Unit Tests** | **Functions** | **JSON** | **Loops**